typst/packages/README.md

 prevent breakage for downstream consumers.
 By submitting a package, you agree that it is here to stay.
 If you discover a bug or issue, you can of course submit a new version of your package.

+**Note:** Please do not submit templates as packages just yet.
+We plan to build infrastructure around this so that they can show up in the web app's template gallery and be used to scaffold a project through the CLI.
+Stay tuned!

 ### Downloads
 The Typst compiler downloads packages from the `preview` namespace on-demand.